Looking to Dispute TransUnion LIKE A LAWYER (and sue if they are falsely reporting)

 They then wait for them to deny or confirm your alleged claim.
 Trans Union also provides mechanisms with which to track the progress of your dispute from their website.

 In case your credit dispute is successful, your credit report is immediately updated to the correct status, and you'll receive an updated copy of your credit records.
-However, if unsuccessful, the information remains as is on your credit report.
+However, if unsuccessful, the information remains as is on your credit report UNTIL YOU TAKE ACTION.

 If this happens, you’ll be forced to contact your creditor/lender with more supporting data.
 Alternatively, you can file a new dispute and include additional supporting evidence to justify your claim.